80s Makeup Looks: Trends of a Glam Decade

 Cyndi Lauper wears a bold, asymmetrical eye makeup look with red hair.
 Photo Credit: MediaPunch Inc / Alamy Stock Photo

 Asymmetrical eye makeup, a hallmark of singer Cyndi Lauper’s 80s style, plays with unconventional creativity.
-This trend involves adding color above the eyebrow on one side and beneath the eye on the other, creating a striking, unbalanced look that channels the era’s bold experimentation and penchant for the dramatic.
+This trend involves adding color above the eyebrow on one side and beneath the eye on the other, creating an unbalanced look that channels the era’s fun experimentation.

 Heavy Eyeliner